Figuring out whether or not you need private health insurance if you're an Australian living in Australia is tricky enough.

 It's worth pointing out that the revenue generated by LHC loading stays with the private health funds instead of going to the health department to help offset the burden placed on the healthcare system by people without private health insurance, which would seem to make sense.

-How to appeal against an LHC loading
+against an LHC loading

 If you're a migrant or returning citizen and think LHC loading has been inaccurately applied to your private health insurance premium, you'll need two documents to make your case.